paulc/hcloud-freebsd/README.md

   view the the snapshot page and create a new server from there).

 * Select the options as normal on the **Add Server** page.
-These will be picked up by the rc/hcloud script on firstboot and where possible the server configured.
+These will be picked up by the `rc/hcloud` script on firstboot and the server configured.

 * The script supports auto-configuration of the following settings: